alexhwoods/Rhetorical-Devices.com/src/content/rhetorical-devices/polyptoton.md

 - Never say never
 - Give us this day our daily bread...forgive us our trespasses as we forgive those who trespass against us
 - Nothing succeeds like success
+- I have been a stranger in a strange land.

 Neil Armstrong, as he stepped onto the moon, said, "That's one small step for a man, one giant leap for mankind."
 Unfortunately, the static took away the "a" and we were left with something a bit nonsensical.